arabnejad/FabCovidSim/README.md

     loaded: ["python/3.7.3", "r/3.6.1-gcc620"] # do not change
     unloaded: [] #
 ```
-   <br/> _NOTE: you can changes the values of these attributes, but do not change the modules load list._
+   <br/> _NOTE: you can change the values of these attributes, but do not change the modules load list._

 ## Testing
 1. To run a single job, simply type: